Dealer

 Find out more about the combination of classic materials and modern technology in our article on the living kitchen

-Recommendations for the lighting concept:
+Recommendations for the lighting design:

-• Basic lighting with warm white light
+• General lighting with warm white light

-• Accent lighting above work areas
+• Accent lighting over work areas

 • Combination of direct and indirect light

-Small kitchens in shabby chic style
+Small kitchens in the shabby chic style

 Tips for small shabby chic kitchens:

-• compact furniture with delicate legs
+• Compact furniture with slender legs

-• mirrors or glass surfaces to reflect light
+• Mirrors or glass surfaces to reflect light

-• few, selected accessories
+• A few carefully selected accessories

 Classic decorative elements: